Georges-Andraus/desafio-estagio/README.md

 INFO
 ----

-Sistema CRUD básico de cadastro de profissionais da saúde feito utilizando PHP e o framework Yii2, em que a conexão do banco de dados (MySQL) e servidor Apache implementados via XAMPP.
+Basic CRUD system for registering healthcare professionals using PHP and the Yii2 framework, in which the database connection (MySQL) and Apache server implemented via XAMPP.